openstack-archive/infra-manual/doc/source/developers.rst

       possible we should be use `six.text_type` or `six.text_binary` to cast or test value for unicode or str.

+   2. Use of six.iteritems should be avoided without justification.
+If a dict will be very large, and the program will be expected to keep many such dicts resident, then that should be stated in comments whenever six.iteritems is used.
+Otherwise, migrate the code to use .items().

 6. The code should comply with the community `logging standards <https://wiki.openstack.org/wiki/LoggingStandards>`_.

 There may be more specific items to be aware of inside the